apples/apples.moonflowergames.com/articles/godot/pixel-art-smooth-camera-anti-aliasing/index.md

 ![Setting stretch mode to canvas items.](stretch_mode_canvas_items.png)

-Then, at the top level of our scene tree, we nee to implement our own sub-viewport.
+Then, at the top level of our scene tree, we need to implement our own sub-viewport.

 This is trivial to set up with {{ comp.gddoc({ gd: "SubViewport" }) }} and {{ comp.gddoc({ gd: "SubViewportContainer" }) }}.

 ![Camera smoothing initial scene tree.](camera_smoothing_initial_scene_tree.png)

-We need to ensure that the `SubViewport` has the correct size.
+We must ensure that the `SubViewport` has the correct size.
 The natural assumption would be that it should match our game's resolution.
 But since we'll be moving the viewport itself (by up to half a pixel in any direction), the subviewport size needs to be expanded by 1 pixel in each direction (an extra 2 pixels in total).